amirhesam1995/public-transport-analysis/README.md

 1. [MongoDB](https://www.mongodb.com/download-center#community) with the privileges to create and modified a database.
 1. Docker
 1. All the python library needed, listed at the beginning of the notebook.
-### Optional
-For computing the "Sociality Score" the population distribution in the city is nedeed.
-The population distribution can be download for instance from [SEDAC](http://sedac.ciesin.columbia.edu/data/collection/gpw-v4) or for Europe form [EUROSTAT](http://ec.europa.eu/eurostat/statistics-explained/index.php/Population_grids).
-The public-transport-analysis notebook automatically project the population in a specific tesselletion to the hexagons tesselletions used.
-The population in each hexagons will be the sum of the population of the overlapping sections proportional to overlapping area.
-The population must be stored in a mongodb collections, where each element is a Future of [geojson](https://docs.mongodb.com/manual/reference/geojson/) and in the field "geometry" there should be the a Polygon geometry of the corresponding section.
-Then the value of the population must be stored in the sub-field of the "properties" field of the element.

-# First run for Budapest
 ## Installation
 1. Clone this repository.
 2. Go to `public-transport-analysis/osrm` and run the commands annotated in `Docker-instructions.txt`